manisha002/Aware/README.txt

-Aware is a habit tracker to stay mindful of our actions
+Aware is a habit tracker to stay mindful of our actions.